Book a Tour →

 Brisbane River Kayaking

 Paddle the Brisbane River through the CBD, past the Botanic Gardens, and along the South Bank riverside.
-Multiple operators offer guided tours and kayak hire, with city skyline views from the water level that are impossible to get any other way.
+Multiple operators offer guided tours and kayak hire, with city skyline views from the water that are impossible to get any other way.
+Night kayaking tours are also available and extraordinary.

 From $45 · Various departure points · 2–3 hours

-A short ferry from Brisbane to Queensland's most beautiful sand island — snorkelling at the Tangalooma wrecks, sandboarding the inland desert dunes, and dolphin feeding at the Tangalooma Resort.
+A short ferry from Brisbane to Queensland's most beautiful sand island — snorkelling at the Tangalooma Wrecks, sandboarding the inland desert dunes, and wild dolphin feeding at Tangalooma Resort.
+98% national park (now officially Gheebulum Kunungai National Park).
 An entirely different Queensland experience.

 Free Things to Do in Brisbane